ENERGY CENTRE - 36TH FLOOR

 Beaux is originally from Ruston, LA.
-He received his law degree from the LSU Law Center and his B.A. from Davidson College where he was a captain of the football team and the Southern Conference Champion in the javelin throw.
-He is also a former fellow in the Loyola University Institute for Environmental Communication and currently serves as treasurer for the Louisiana State Bar Association – Environmental Section and as a member of the Board of Directors for the Coalition to Restore Coastal Louisiana (CRCL).
+He received his law degree from the Paul M. Hebert Law Center and his B.A. from Davidson College, where he was a captain of the football team and the Southern Conference Champion in the javelin throw.
+He is a former fellow in the Loyola University Institute for Environmental Communication and currently serves as treasurer for the Louisiana State Bar Association – Environmental Section and as a member of the Board of Directors for the Coalition to Restore Coastal Louisiana (CRCL).

-Outside of the office, Beaux enjoys spending time with his wife Emilie Bahr and his son Hudson, preferably on a bike or in a kayak.
+Outside of the office, Beaux enjoys spending time with his wife Emilie Bahr and son Hudson, preferably on a bike or in a kayak.
 He is passionate about the future of coastal Louisiana and remains heavily involved in efforts to support coastal restoration.
 He is also an active transportation advocate and previously served as the executive director for Bike Baton Rouge, a 501(c)(3) bicycle and pedestrian advocacy non-profit, as a member of the DOTD Complete Streets Advisory Committee, and was a co-founder of Bike Walk Louisiana.